Government shutdowns in the United States: Federal employee and military impact

 During the 2025 government shutdown, President Donald Trump planned to terminate approximately 4,100 probationary federal employees as part of a workforce reduction initiative.
 However, a federal judge in San Francisco temporarily blocked the layoffs, ruling that the planned firings were likely unlawful.
 The decision came after labor unions and nonprofit organizations filed lawsuits on behalf of the affected workers, arguing that the administration had bypassed standard legal procedures.
 The ruling underscored ongoing legal and political disputes over federal employment practices during the Trump administration.

 On October 17, 2025, federal workers missed their first full paycheck of the shutdown.
 By Day 20, approximately 750,000 workers were furloughed daily without pay, while 1.4 million essential workers continued working without paychecks.
 By October 31, the Congressional Budget Office estimated that the shutdown had caused an estimated $7 billion loss of output from the economy.
 More than 4,000 federal workers faced permanent layoffs.

 Military service members narrowly avoided missing their October 15 paycheck when the Pentagon redirected funds at the last possible moment.
 However, defense officials made clear they could not repeat this action, meaning the November 1 military payday was at risk.
 Senate Majority Leader John Thune announced plans to bring legislation for a vote that would pay federal employees and military service members who continued working during the shutdown.

 Starting October 20, 2025, all federal courts no longer had funding to sustain full, paid operations, potentially causing delays in criminal trials, civil case backlogs, and furloughs of court staff.

 In November 2025, U.S. Transportation Secretary Sean Duffy stated that large-scale flight disruptions were likely if the federal government shutdown continued, and warned that portions of U.S. airspace might need to be temporarily closed due to staffing shortages.
-Airports throughout the United States are facing significant delays and cancellations as a result of heightened absences among air traffic control personnel due to the U.S. government shutdown, as reported by the Federal Aviation Administration (FAA).
+Airports throughout the United States faced significant delays and cancellations as a result of heightened absences among air traffic control personnel due to the U.S. government shutdown, as reported by the Federal Aviation Administration (FAA).
 Over the weekend, from Friday to Sunday, more than 16,700 flights in the United States experienced delays, and 2,282 flights were canceled, according to the report.